greenbits/papertrail-lumberjack-ios/README.md

     paperTrailLogger.useTcp = YES; //TLS is on by default on OS X and ignored on iOS
     [DDLog addLogger:paperTrailLogger];
     DDLogVerbose(@"Hi PaperTrailApp.com");

+Your log messages are automatically formatted to meet the syslog specs, which, typically haves a machine name and program name pre-fixed to the log, along with a timestamp.
+In order to maintain user privacy, PaperTrailLumberjack uses a unique UUID per device (the UUID is random and reset each time the application is deleted and installed again).
+The program name is the bundle name stripped of whitespaces.

+Sample log output:

+    May 08 23:20:59 0A3F9C64-D271-452F-AD6E-8052BBD3F789 PaperTrailLumberjackiOSExample: 60b PaperTrailLumberjackiOSExampleTests@testUdpLogging@62 "Hi PaperTrailApp.com"

 ## Installation

 PaperTrailLumberjack is available through [CocoaPods](http://cocoapods.org), to install